Bhanditz/stm8s-optical-slave-trigger/README.md

 OpticalSlaveTriggerSchematic.png for component details.

 doc/OpticalSlaveTriggerSchematic.png:
-- Original schematic intended for used with a PIC processor.
+- Original schematic intended for used with a ATTiny processor.
 However, this project uses the STM8S MCU.
 Schematic should be updated in due course.

 doc/OpticalSlaveStateMachine.png: